tiepdotme/reangdeba.xyz/misc/reads.markdown

 * Travelling to Infinity: My Life with Stephen - Jane Hawking
 * Who Will Cry When You Die? - Robin Sharma
 * 21 Lessons for the 21st Century - Yuval Noah Harari
+* Sapiens - Yuval Noah Harari
 * The Moment of Lift - Melinda Gates
 * The Sun Is Also a Star - Nicola Yoon
-* Brief Answers to the Big Questions - Stephen Hawking
-* Milk and Honey - Rupi Kaur
 * The Language Instinct: How the Mind Creates Language - Steven Pinker
 * A Brief History of Time - Stephen Hawking
-* Poor Economics: Rethinking poverty & the ways to end it - Abhijit V. Banerjee & Esther Duflo

 ### Books I've Read
 #### 2020

----
+* Milk and Honey - Rupi Kaur :floppy_disk: :green_book:
+* To Kill a Mockingbird :floppy_disk: :green_book:
-* Quichotte - Salman Rushdie 📗
+* Quichotte - Salman Rushdie :closed_book: :green_book:
+* Poor Economics: Rethinking poverty & the ways to end it - Abhijit V. Banerjee & Esther Duflo :closed_book: :green_book:
+* Becoming - Michelle Obama :loudspeaker:
+* Brief Answers to the Big Questions - Stephen Hawking :floppy_disk:
-* Brown Girl Dreaming - Jacqueline Woodson
+* Brown Girl Dreaming - Jacqueline Woodson :floppy_disk:
-* Ikigai: The Japanese Secret to a Long and Happy Life - Hector Garcia Puigcerver
+* Ikigai: The Japanese Secret to a Long and Happy Life - Hector Garcia Puigcerver :floppy_disk:
+* The 7 Habits of Highly Effective People - Stephen Covey :watch:

 #### 2019 and earlier
----

 * The Fault in our Stars - John Green
 > tfios would always be close to my heart. 💜